 sum.golang.org.
 A GoReleaser-created verifiable build will include module information in the resulting binary, which can be printed using

 Configuration options available are described below.

 # goreleaser.yaml gomod: # Proxy a module from proxy.golang.org, making the builds verifiable. # This will only be effective if running against a tag.
-Snapshots will ignore this setting. # Notice: for this to work your `build.main` must be a package, not a `.go` file. # # Default is false. proxy: true # If proxy is true, use these environment variables when running `go mod` commands (namely, `go mod tidy`). # Defaults to `os.Environ()`. env: - GOPROXY=https://proxy.golang.org,direct - GOSUMDB=sum.golang.org - GOPRIVATE=example.com/blah # Sets the `-mod` flag value. # Defaults to empty. mod: mod # Which Go binary to use. # Defaults to `go`. gobinary: go1.17
+Snapshots will ignore # this setting. # Notice: for this to work your `build.main` must be a package, not a `.go` file. # # Default: false. proxy: true # If proxy is true, use these environment variables when running `go mod` # commands (namely, `go mod tidy`). # # Default: `os.Environ()` merged with what you set the root `env` section. env: - GOPROXY=https://proxy.golang.org,direct - GOSUMDB=sum.golang.org - GOPRIVATE=example.com/blah # Sets the `-mod` flag value. # # Default: empty. # Since: v1.7. mod: mod # Which Go binary to use. # # Default: `go`. gobinary: go1.17

 You can use

 debug.ReadBuildInfo() to get the version/checksum/dependencies of the module.